2225 Old Emmorton Road, Ste 111, Bel Air, MD 21015

 The Connection Between Seasonal Allergies and Asthma

 Few people would disagree that this winter has been particularly challenging.
-However, March is finally here, and the promise of warmer days lies just around the corner.
+However, Spring is finally here, and the promise of warmer days lies just around the corner.
 While everyone welcomes the sunshine, for some, spring means pollen in the air and the start of seasonal allergies.

 For people with hay fever, the windborne pollen from grasses, seeds, and trees, can put a damper on their daily activities.
 Going outside can trigger a range of symptoms and exacerbate respiratory conditions such as asthma and COPD.
 While itchiness, a runny nose, sneezing, and swollen, red, watery eyes, are bad enough, in some cases, pollen can also affect the lungs, causing wheezing, coughing, asthma attacks, allergic bronchitis, and other lung problems.